|

 10:13-16 & Luke 18:15-17).
 I think that infant baptism is a variant of the sacrament of

-public identification of the infant as a member of a Christian family and do so in behalf of
+public identification of the infant as a member of a Christian family (the flock) and do so in behalf of

 the infant.
 It is a parallel to Jewish infant circumcision...see above.
 In a way, both